 - Consider your transcript: Do you publish term grades, or final grades, (or both) on the transcript?
 Import the grades data that will be necessary for publishing.

-After all data have been imported, the following four data review steps are necessary before posting transcripts.
+After all data have been imported, the following data review steps are necessary before posting transcripts.

 - Review and update the Class Enrollment "Grade Level" field on all the historic Class Enrollments.
 This can be done in a few batch updates by querying Class Enrollments by school year, and comparing against the Students' "Graduation Year" value.
 This is necessary because the Class Enrollment "Grade Level" is used by the system when populating Transcripts in the Posting step, seen below.